Sunset Boulevard (film): Retrospective

+Accolades

 Of the various films that have attracted Academy Award nominations in all four acting categories, Sunset Boulevard is one of only three not to win in any category, the others being My Man Godfrey (1936) and American Hustle (2013).
 At the time its eleven Oscar nominations were exceeded only by the fourteen received by All About Eve, which won six awards, including Best Picture and Best Director.
 Many critics predicted that the Best Actress award would be given to Gloria Swanson or Bette Davis for All About Eve and were surprised that the recipient was newcomer Judy Holliday for Born Yesterday.
 Bette Davis believed that her and Swanson's comparable characters effectively "cancelled each other out", allowing Holliday to win.
 Swanson recalled the press's reaction following Holliday's win: "It slowly dawned on me that they were asking for a larger-than-life scene, or better still, a mad scene.
 More accurately, they were trying to flush out Norma Desmond."

-Sunset Boulevard was dramatized as an hour-long radio play on the September 17, 1951 broadcast of Lux Radio Theater with Gloria Swanson and William Holden in their original film roles.
+Sunset Boulevard was dramatized as an hour-long radio play on the September 17, 1951, broadcast of Lux Radio Theater with Gloria Swanson and William Holden in their original film roles.

 Recognition since 1989

 In 1989, the film was among the first group of 25 deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.
 The Village Voice ranked the film at No. 43 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was included in "The New York Times Guide to the Best 1,000 Movies Ever Made" in 2002.
-In January 2002, the film was voted at No. 87 on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
-Sunset Boulevard received 33 votes in the British Film Institute's 2012 Sight & Sound polls, making it the 63rd greatest film of all time in the critics’ poll and 67th in the directors' poll.
+In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
+Sunset Boulevard received 33 votes in the British Film Institute's 2012 Sight & Sound polls, making it the 63rd greatest film of all time in the critics' poll and 67th in the directors' poll.
 In the earlier 2002 Sight & Sound polls the film ranked 12th among directors.
-The Writers Guild of America ranked the film's screenplay (Written by Charles Brackett & Billy Wilder and D.M.
-Marshman, Jr.) the 7th greatest ever.
+In 2022 edition of Sight & Sound's Greatest films of all time list the film ranked 62nd in the director's poll.
+The Writers Guild of America ranked the film's screenplay (written by Charles Brackett & Billy Wilder and D.M.
+Marshman Jr.) the 7th greatest ever.
 In a 2015 poll by BBC Culture, film critics ranked Sunset Boulevard the 54th greatest American film of all time.
+The February 2020 issue of New York Magazine lists Sunset Boulevard as among "The Best Movies That Lost Best Picture at the Oscars."

 American Film Institute included the film on these lists: